lailabougria/talks/mirror-on-the-wall-am-i-a-critical-thinker/sample/README.md

 ### Tradeoff analysis

 <!--
-  Any tradeoff analysis done when comparing the alternatives, can be noted here.
+  Any tradeoff analysis done when comparing the alternatives can be noted here.
 -->

 ### Risk mitigation